MarshallLucky/marshalllucky.github.io/writeups/thermodynamics.md

 $$

 **Proceeding**

 Again, as in the Gibbs case, the heat absorbed by the surroundings equals that produced by the system, see \eqref{eq:heat_absorbed_by_surroundings}.
 Thus we have again Equation \eqref{eq:entropy_condition_in_terms_system_heat}.
-In this case however, instead of using enthalpy, in the constant volume casee we recognize the heat absorbed by the system as the internal energy change directly, $\Delta E_{system} = \Delta Q_{system}$, and thus write the next equations in such terms:
+In this case, however, instead of using enthalpy, in the constant volume case we recognize the heat absorbed by the system as the internal energy change directly, $\Delta E_{system} = \Delta Q_{system}$, and thus write the next equations in such terms:

 $$
 \Delta E_{system} - T \cdot \Delta S_{system} \leq 0
 \label{eq:helmholtz_change_equivalent}
 $$

-which is analogous to \label{eq:gibbs_change_equivalent} except we now identify the Helmholtz free energy:
+which is analogous to \eqref{eq:gibbs_change_equivalent} except we now identify the Helmholtz free energy:

 $$
 F = E - T \cdot S